iotaledger/iota.rs/README.md

 And then you can use the library in your code with `iota`.

+When using the "MQTT" feature, connecting to a MQTT broker using raw ip doesn't work.
+This is a limitation of rustls.

 ## API reference

 You can read the [API reference](https://docs.rs/iota-core) here, or generate it yourself.